Rob Kardashian ‘Relieved’ He No Longer Has To Pay Blac Chyna $20,000 A Month In Child Support

 Blac Chyna has never concealed being a handful.
 This model and influencer is as brazen with her eye-popping outfits as she is with her on-screen arguments – viewers of the now-axed Rob & Chyna show are likely more than aware.

 The “relief” seems fitting given that Rob appears particularly sensitive, as viewers of Keeping Up With The Kardashians likely know.
 Lower-profile than his famous sisters, Rob nonetheless appears on the show, but his demeanor is mostly timid and reserved.
-Rob recently updated his Instagram with a “throwback” photo to his younger self with Kim Kardashian.
+Rob recently updated his Instagram with a “throwback” photo of his younger self with Kim Kardashian.

-As reported by the Inquistr on March 25, the court ruling between Rob and Chyna will see “neither” parent paying child support.
+As reported by The Inquisitr on March 25, the court ruling between Rob and Chyna will see “neither” parent paying child support.
 The agreement appears to be that Dream’s upkeep will be funded by whichever parent she is with.
 This “compromise” is said to be “in the interest” of Dream.

 March 2019 has already seen Chyna throw out statements regarding child support for both of her baby daddies – the model also shares a child with Kylie Jenner’s ex, Tyga.
 As Hollywood Life reports, Chyna doesn’t hold back.